hereon-GEMS/pydidas/README.rst

 The compiled documentation can be found in the "pydidas/docs/build/html" folder and the "index.html" is the main entry point.

+Alternatively, a pydidas-documentation entrypoint exists to open the documentation.

 Referencing pydidas
 -------------------